ArneAmeye/laravel-stagevinder/readme.md

 Note: do this in your local terminal, not inside the vagrant ssh terminal!<br/>

 ### Problem running dusk?<br/>
-Maybe try set the permissions right: `chmod -R 0755 vendor/laravel/dusk/bin/`<br/>
+Maybe try set the permissions right: `chmod -R 0755 vendor/laravel/dusk/bin/`<br/><br/>
+Error: Failed to connect to localhost port 9515: Connection refused <br/>
+`sudo apt-get update`
+`sudo apt-get -y install libnss3 chromium-browser`

 ### Add dusk tests
 You can make a new Dusk test with: `php artisan dusk:make TestName` => replace with a name for your test!<br/>